Joint Programming Initiative on Agriculture, Food Security and Climate Change (FACCE-JPI)

 What is FACCE-JPI?

-FACCE-JPI brings together 21 European Member States and Associated Countries since 2010 to align their national research programmes on Agriculture, food security and climate.
+FACCE-JPI brings together 22 participating countries (European and international countries) since 2010 to align their national research programmes on agriculture, food security and climate.
 The Secretariat is jointly led by BBSRC and INRA (National Institute for Agricultural Research, France).

-With advice from SAB and StAB, FACCE-JPI Governing Board published a Strategic Research Agenda (see external links) and an Implementation Plan (see external links) with proposals for joint actions during 2014-2015.
+With advice from SAB and StAB, FACCE-JPI Governing Board published a Strategic Research Agenda and an Implementation Plan (see external links) with proposals for joint actions during 2014-2015.

 Strategic Research Agenda

-The Strategic Research Agenda of the Joint Programming Initiative on Agriculture, Food Security and Climate Change (FACCE-JPI) was released on 5 December 2012 and sets out the strategic priorities for trans-disciplinary and innovative European research on Agriculture, Food Security and Climate Change.
+The Strategic Research Agenda (SRA) of the Joint Programming Initiative on Agriculture, Food Security and Climate Change was released on 5 December 2012 and sets out the strategic priorities for trans-disciplinary and innovative European research on Agriculture, Food Security and Climate Change.
+The SRA was updated in November 2015 and published in January 2016.
 It provides a framework for the alignment of existing programmes and joint research efforts to achieve the twin objectives of food security and combating climate change.

 The FACCE-JPI Strategic Research Agenda is the result of a dialogue between high-level international scientists and stakeholders.
 It sets out five core research themes reflecting the key challenges to be tackled by FACCE-JPI: